Petrol, diesel prices rise by 30p, 25p a litre in Delhi

-New Delhi, Feb 10 (IANS) Petrol and diesel prices rose again on Wednesday on the back of a surge in global crude prices to over $61 a barrel, as the oil marketing companies announced increase in pump prices for both fuels by 30 paise and 25 paise per litre respectively in Delhi.
+New Delhi: Petrol and diesel prices rose again on Wednesday on the back of a surge in global crude prices to over $61 a barrel, as the oil marketing companies announced increase in pump prices for both fuels by 30 paise and 25 paise per litre respectively in Delhi.

 Petrol is now priced at Rs 87.60 and diesel Rs 77.73 per litre in the national capital.